kubedb/docs/docs/guides/mariadb/rotate-auth/rotateauth.md

   ```

 ## Create a MariaDB database

-KubeDB implements a MariaDB CRD to define the specification of a MariaDB database.
+KubeDB implements a `MariaDB` CRD to define the specification of a MariaDB database.
+Below is the `MariaDB` object created in this tutorial.

-You can apply this yaml file:
+`Note`: If your `KubeDB version` is less or equal to `v2024.6.4`, You have to use `v1alpha2` apiVersion.

 ```yaml
 apiVersion: kubedb.com/v1